 - £2.5k personal property and great personal accident cover

-UK Active Insurance for Exercise and Fitness Professionals – £56 per year
+UK Coaching Insurance for Exercise and Fitness Professionals – £56 per year (as of November 2020)

 - public liability (£10 million)

 - covers you for online and virtual training, including general videos.

 With UK Coaching you can coach and work with clients remotely, including hosting live workouts or uploading pre-recorded instructional videos.
 UK Coaching also provide full details of the policy before you purchase, so you know 100% what you’re getting.